theblindhen/icfp2023/README.md

 Windows which one team member used, and we had no spare Linux machine.
 We tried WSL, VMWare and VirtualBox during the first day but they were all unacceptable.

-Visulization was another pain point.
+Visualization was another pain point.
 We had expected to use the Bogue library built on SDL.
 After sinking a few hours into a rudimentary visualisation, we realized it rendered completely borked on Mac, which another team member used.